lalomorales22/penguins/docs/gateway/security/index.md

 and matching it to the header.
 This only triggers for requests that hit loopback and include `x-forwarded-for`, `x-forwarded-proto`, and `x-forwarded-host` as injected by Tailscale.

+If you use this mode, configure `gateway.auth.tailscaleAllowUsers` so only the intended Tailscale logins can use Serve identity auth.
+Serve startup refuses to continue if identity auth is enabled without either `gateway.auth.password` or that allowlist.

+This shortcut only covers the Gateway WebSocket / Control UI handshake.
+The privileged HTTP APIs still require an app-level secret:

+- `POST /tools/invoke`
+- `POST /v1/chat/completions`
+- `POST /v1/responses`
+- protected plugin HTTP routes

 **Security rule:** do not forward these headers from your own reverse proxy.
 If you terminate TLS or proxy in front of the gateway, disable